'Bullshit can work': Advertising's real fraud problem - Digiday

 The burden of creativity

 Advertising is unique in that it is a business that very few aspire to entering.
-The creatives in agencies are stereotyped as truly wanting to be direct movies or write the next great American novel.
+The creatives in agencies are stereotyped as truly wanting to be directing movies or writing the next great American novel.
 Instead, they’re trying to get people to buy Frosted Flakes over Cheerios.
 The great gauze of “creativity” serves to fog over the crass commercial nature of this work.
 And it also serves as a fog over who is truly good at doing what exactly.

 “You can’t purely plot it on a chart; you can’t assess it analytically all the time,” said Chapin Clark, managing director of copywriting at R/GA.
 As someone who manages creatives, Clark said it’s so hard to tell what someone is capable of, especially if they’re only being judged on portfolios and awards.
 Portfolios can often be cooked, with credits added on projects where they don’t deserve to be.